Teeth extractions may be needed for a number of reasons:

 - Advanced periodontal disease

-- Broken in a way that cannot be repaired
+- Broken tooth in a way that cannot be repaired

-- Poorly positioned in the mouth (such as impacted teeth)
+- Poorly positioned teeth in the mouth (such as impacted teeth)

-The removal of a single tooth can lead to many problems, such as, the ability to chew, bone loss, problems with jaw joints and shifting of teeth, which can have a major impact on your dental health.
+The simple extraction of a single tooth can lead to many problems, such as, the ability to chew, bone loss, problems with jaw joints and shifting of teeth, which can have a major impact on your dental health.

-To avoid these complications, we will discuss treatment options, such as:
+To avoid these dental complications, we will discuss treatment options, such as:

-At the time of extraction the doctor will numb your tooth, jawbone and gums that surround the area with a local anesthetic.
+At the time of extraction, the oral surgeon will numb your tooth roots, jawbone, and gums that surround the area with a local anesthetic.

 You feel the pressure without pain as the anesthetic has numbed the nerves stopping the transference of pain, yet the nerves that transmit pressure are not profoundly affected.